carloschon/simple_waypoints/README.md

 ```

 GUI:
-/wf to call up the waypoints formspec.
+/wf to bring up the waypoints formspec.

 NOTE:
 The GUI allows you to select a beacon color (out of 8); the text interface